-Change the trajectory of your future and join the MS Business Analytics program.
+Change the trajectory of your future and join the Master of Science in Business Analytics program.

 Round 1: October 17, 2022

 Round 2: January 9, 2023*

 *International final deadline